thecodeteam/mesos-module-dvdi/README.md

 ```

-# Docker image for Build and development
+# How to build using the Docker image

-To simplify the process of assembling and configuring a build environment for the docker volume driver isolaor, a Docker image is offered.
+To simplify the process of assembling and configuring a build environment for the docker volume driver isolator, a Docker image is offered.

 Build Docker Images